SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 #### Verification through PayEx Payment Pages

 * When properly set up in your merchant/webshop site and the payer initiates a verification operation, you make a `POST` request towards PayEx with your Verify information.
 This will generate a payment object with a unique paymentID.
 You either receive a Redirect URL to a hosted page or a JavaScript source in response.
-* You need to [redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [hosted-view][Hosted View] in an iFrame; so that she can enter the credit card details in a secure PayEx hosted environment.
+* You need to [redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [Hosted View][hosted-view] in an iFrame; so that she can enter the credit card details in a secure PayEx hosted environment.
 * PayEx will handle 3D-secure authentication when this is required.
 * PayEx will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
 * When you detect that the payer reach your completeUrl , you need to do a `GET` request to receive the state of the transaction.